hardkoded/puppeteer-sharp/samples/get-all-links/README.md

 # Get All Href Links From A Page

-This sample demonstrates how to an array of the all the links from a page
+This sample demonstrates how to get the links from a page.